raymondzhangzxr/turtlebot3-robot-system-programming/README.md

 ## Description

 This project implements two frontier exploration methods (Wavefront and Random walk) with loop detection on the Turtlebot3 platform.
+Exploration and loop detection can be controlled in real time through Orocos Real-Time Toolkit (RTT).
 We focused on integrating SLAM algorithms and ROS by applying in-class learned knowledge and skills.
-We did both Gazebo simulation and real-world robot experiments in this project.
+Both Gazebo simulation and real-world robot experiments were performed in this project.

 ## Deliverable checklist
 - [x] **Minimum Deliverbles**